maxgaocode/CMPGNN/README.md

 ## Codes and datasets
 The implementation of this code is largely built upon [BernNet](https://github.com/ivam-he/BernNet) and [FAGCN](https://github.com/bdy9527/FAGCN)

-Following the guidance of BernNet, the datasets are splits in different parts including training set, validation set and testing set.
+Following the guidance of BernNet, the datasets are divided into different parts, validation set and testing set.
 In the project, Changing the ' --train_rate ' and ' --val_rate ' parameters will directly change the different sample splits.
 For example, ' --train_rate=0.6 ' and ' --val_rate=0.2 ' will result in a 60% 20% 20% training, validation and test set split.
 In our experiment, --val_rate takes a fixed value of 0.2, and --train_rate takes a value from {0.1, 0.2, 0.3, 0.4, 0.5, 0.6 }.
 The rest is divided into the test set.

+## Attack
+The attacked topology are built upon the offical PyTorch implementation of "Towards Robust Graph Neural Networks for Noisy Graphs with Sparse Labels" (RS-GNN). [[paper]](https://arxiv.org/pdf/2201.00232.pdf) [code](https://github.com/EnyanDai/RSGNN)
+For the perturbed adjacency matrix, it is stored as: `./Attackadj/{attack}/{dataset}_{attack}_adj_{ptb_rate}.npz`.
+You can get the attacked topology as you need.
+We upload some attacked adjacency though the  space is limited .

 ## Citation